digiservbiz/Crypto-Trading-Bot/DOCUMENTATION.md

 *   **Customizable Configuration:** You can easily configure the bot to suit your trading preferences and risk tolerance.
 *   **Real-Time Monitoring:** The bot provides real-time monitoring of your portfolio and trading performance.
 *   **Extensible Architecture:** The project is designed to be easily extensible, allowing you to add new features and trading strategies.
+*   **Dynamic Position Sizing:** The bot can adjust its trade sizes based on market volatility, using larger positions in less volatile conditions and smaller positions when the market is choppy.
+*   **Adaptive Model Selection:** The bot can switch between different machine learning models that are optimized for specific market conditions, such as high or low volatility.
+*   **Advanced Sentiment Analysis:** The bot's sentiment analysis capabilities have been upgraded to incorporate a time-decay factor and source-based weighting, allowing it to prioritize more recent news from more reliable sources.

 ### 1.2.
 Technology Stack